-Reading A Short, Sharp Shock confirmed my impression that Robinson is a writer with a tremendous range.
+A Short, Sharp Shock confirmed my impression that Robinson is a writer with a tremendous range.
 It is a novella of about 100 pages that is hard to categorize because of its bizarre, surreal content.
 The story is about a man who wakes up, washed ashore on an unknown beach, not remembering who he is or how he got there.
-Next to him is an unknown woman, and very soon a story of travel throughout a mysterious world, filled with adventure and meetings with odd and intriguing characters, starts.
-Saying much more would spoil the experience of reading, since it has to be read and experienced first hand, as if immersed in a dream.
+Next to him is an unknown woman, and very soon a story of travel through a mysterious world starts, a story filled with adventure and meetings with odd and intriguing characters.
+Saying much more would spoil it, since it has to be read and experienced first hand, as if immersed in a dream.

 On the wet strand a troop of birds ran back and forth.
 They seemed a kind of sandpiper, except their feathers were a dark metallic read.
 They stabbed way at dead grunion rolling in the wrack, and dashed madly up the strand chased by waves, their stick legs pumping over blurred reflections of themselves.